hackerbay/Employee-Handbook/people-operations/salary-and-leave/README.md

 #### Medical Leave
 - Inform your manager and your client (if you have any) immediately.
 - If you're off for more than a day and are on a medical leave, then it is mandatory to submit Doctors Prescription / Hospital Records & Invoice.
 We usually let client know about your health and also send them this evidence.
+- Doctor Prescription / Hospital Records should be in English.
+These are sent to clients.
+If they're not in english, then a notarised translation is required.

 ### Maternity Leave:
 - You can take a leave off upto 18 months.